vackosar/vackosar.github.io/_posts/2022-04-13-openai-dall-e-2-and-dall-e-1.md

   - in addition to the text present in the original GLIDE

 ## DALL-E 2 Evaluation Results
+- DALL-E 2 competitive photo-realism while more diverse images than GLIDE

 ![dall-e 2 human eval results preference](/images/dall-e-2-results.png)